Last Modified: October 1, 2024

 Fluoroquinolone toxicity — itself a phrase coined by patients to describe the series of negative side effects they attribute to taking fluoroquinolone antibiotics — can cause conditions ranging from tendinitis to aortic aneurysms and has sparked lawsuits against the manufacturers of these powerful drugs.

 Thousands of people around the world blame fluoroquinolones for debilitating side effects that have changed their lives for the worse.
 They call themselves “floxies.”
-Some recover, but others — like Rojas —aren’t so lucky.
+Some recover, but others — like Rodriguez —aren’t so lucky.

 The U.S. Food and Drug Administration released several warnings about the drugs, which include popular antibiotics such as Cipro, Levaquin and Avelox.
 The drugs remain on the market because the agency has determined the benefits still outweigh the risks for some people.